 6.4.1.1.3 Sending of an aggregated MSGin5G message

 Before the sending of an MSGin5G message, the MSGin5G Client shall check if aggregation is allowed for this message, check the message data size, and the priority level to determine if the message can be aggregated.
-For example, if the MSGin5G Client finds that the messages have small payload size when compared to the maximum segment size that can be transmitted over CoAP and the messages are not high priority messages, which could be sent as per scheduling policy towards a selected target, the MSGin5G Client can decide to aggregate messages until optimal use of segment size before sending message towards MSGin5G Server.
+For example, if the MSGin5G Client finds that the messages have small payload size when compared to the maximum segment size that can be transmitted over CoAP and the messages are not high priority messages, i.e. the value of Priority type included in the message is not "High", which could be sent as per scheduling policy towards a selected target, the MSGin5G Client can decide to aggregate messages until optimal use of segment size before sending message towards MSGin5G Server.

 If the message can be aggregated, the MSGin5G Client aggregates multiple MSGin5G message requests intended for a selected target and sends the aggregated message in a single CoAP POST request message.
 The sending of the CoAP POST request message shall follow the procedures specified in clause 6.4.1.1.2 with the clarifications listed below: